mpowellpolicy/website.code/content/home/research.md

 <p>Powell, Michael A. 2017.
 “Conservation Represents the Best Tool for Rebuilding Rural Trust in Progressive Causes.”
 American Constitution Society Blog, August 10, 2017. <i>No longer online.</i> </p>

 <p>Powell, Michael A. 2012.
-“Walking the Tightrope: Balancing Conservation, Local Growth, and the Uncertainty of Rural Development.”
-Online at BePress. </p>
+“Walking the Tightrope: Balancing Conservation, Local Growth, and the Uncertainty of Rural Development.” <a href="https://works.bepress.com/michael_powell/1/">Online at BePress.</a> </p>

 <p>Powell, Michael A. and Robert Powell.
 2011.
 “Aquatic Turtles Feasting on Periodical Cicadas.” <i>Missouri Herpetological Association Newsletter</i>, 24:21. </p>